RAKSHITHA-1706/QueryLens-AI/README.md

 <div align="center">

-Built with ❤️ by **Team SwiftTech** · Sri Sairam Engineering College · iTech AI Innovation Hackathon 2026
+Built with ❤️ by **Team The Unspeakables** · Sri Sairam Engineering College · Department of Information Technology

 </div>